-But on Nørrebro, they have kept a pearl from before we all got running water and went shower mad.
+But in Nørrebro, they have kept a pearl from before we all got running water and went shower mad.
 They have kept Sjællandsgade Badet.
 Badet means The Shower and Sjællandsgade is the street it is located on.
-It was shut down, but now it is open
+It was shut down, but now it is open again.

 – Go and plunge into the bathtubs with golden feet.
 Lay here and just enjoy what a nice, long, hot bath can do for you.
 Depending on the day, it’s divided by sex or mixed.

 -The “gus” Wednesday, Thursday and Sunday.
 A traditional sauna experience, where they pour different oils on a hot stone to give you different experiences when the steam hits you.
 It lasts for an hour, and is normally 3 sittings of 15 minutes.
 This… is… amazing.
 Luckily they are set at night, so you don’t miss out on sunlight.
 These are popular, so make sure to buy tickets.
 Available for mixed and divided sexes.